Sunday, July 27, 2025

 ZeroR is an EPA approved replacement sold on Amazon that contains natural gas and is environmentally friendly.
 Regardless of claims, the Clean Air Act prohibits releasing refrigerants into the atmosphere.
 Doing so may have legal repercussions and is therefore not advised.
 See documentation -

-What would happen if I accidentally mixed R-134a replacement with original R-134a?
+What would happen if you accidentally mixed R-134a replacement with original R-134a?

 Nothing at first!